CycloneDX/sbom-utility/README.md

 The `license` command supports the following subcommands:

-- [list](#list-subcommand) - list or create a summarized report of licenses found in input SBOM.
+- [list](#license-list-subcommand) - list or create a summarized report of licenses found in input SBOM.
-  - [list with --summary](#summary-flag) - As full license information can be very large, a summary view is often most useful.
+  - [list with --summary flag](#license-list---summary-flag) - As full license information can be very large, a summary view is often most useful.
-- [policy](#policy-subcommand) - list user configured license policies by SPDX license ID and/or license family name.
+- [policy](#license-policy-subcommand) - list user configured license policies by SPDX license ID, family name and other filters.

-##### Format flag

-Use the `--format` flag on the `license list` or `license policy` subcommands to choose one of the supported output formats:

-- **list**: json (default), csv, md
-- **list** with `--summary` flag : txt (default), csv, md
-- **policy**:  txt (default), csv, md

 ---

-#### `list` subcommand
+### License `list` subcommand

-This subcommand will emit a list of all licenses found in and SBOM (defaults to `json` format):
+The `list` subcommand produces JSON output which contains an array of CycloneDX `LicenseChoice` data objects found in the BOM input file without component association.  `LicenseChoice` data, in general, may provide license information using registered SPDX IDs, license expressions (of SPDX IDs) or license names (not necessarily registered by SPDX).
+License data may also include base64-encoded license or legal text that was used to determine a license's SPDX ID or name.

+#### License list supported formats

+This command supports the `--format` flag with any of the following values:

+- `json` (default), `csv`, `md`
+  - using the `--summary` flag: `txt` (default), `csv`, `md`

+#### License list result sorting

+- Results are not sorted for base `license list` subcommand.
+  - using the  `--summary` flag: results are sorted (ascending) by license key which can be one of license `id` (SPDX ID), `name` or `expression`.

+#### License list flags

+##### License list `--summary` flag

+Use the `--summary` flag on the `license list` command to produce a summary report in `txt` (default) format as well as policy determination based upon the `license.json` declarations.

+#### License list examples

+##### Example: license list JSON

+This example shows a few entries of the JSON output that exhibit the three types of license data described above:

 ```bash
 ./sbom-utility license list -i examples/cyclonedx/BOM/juice-shop-11.1.2/bom.json
 ```

- The output will be an array of CycloneDX `LicenseChoice` data structures.
-For example, you would see licenses identified using SPDX IDs, license expressions (of SPDX IDs) or ones with "names" of licenses that do not necessarily map to a canonical SPDX ID along with the actual base64-encoded license or legal text.

- For example, the output below shows the three types of license data you would see:

 ```json
 [